Vegetarianism in Hinduism: Dharmaśāstras

-According to Kane, one who is about to eat food should greet the food when it is served to him, should honour it, never speak ill, and never find fault in it.
+According to P. V. Kane, one who is about to eat food should greet the food when it is served to him, should honour it, never speak ill, and never find fault in it.

 The Dharmasastra literature, states Patrick Olivelle, admonishes "people not to cook for themselves alone", offer it to the gods, to forefathers, to fellow human beings as hospitality and as alms to the monks and needy.
 Olivelle claims all living beings are interdependent in matters of food and thus food must be respected, worshipped and taken with care.
 Olivelle states that the Shastras recommend that when a person sees food, he should fold his hands, bow to it, and say a prayer of thanks.

 The reverence for food reaches a state of extreme in the renouncer or monk traditions in Hinduism.
 The Hindu tradition views procurement and preparation of food as necessarily a violent process, where other life forms and nature are disturbed, in part destroyed, changed and reformulated into something edible and palatable.
 The mendicants (sannyasin, ascetics) avoid being the initiator of this process, and therefore depend entirely on begging for food that is left over of householders.
 In pursuit of their spiritual beliefs, states Olivelle, the "mendicants eat other people's left overs".
 If they cannot find left overs, they seek fallen fruit or seeds left in field after harvest.

 The forest hermits of Hinduism, on the other hand, do not beg for left overs.
 Their food is wild and uncultivated.
 Their diet would consist mainly of fruits, roots, leaves, and anything that grows naturally in the forest.
 They avoided stepping on plowed land, lest they hurt a seedling.
 They attempted to live a life that minimizes, preferably eliminates, the possibility of harm to any life form.